MamaMech/MamaMech/README.md

 - 👀 I’m interested in ...
 Python, bots
 - 🌱 I’m currently learning ...
 Python and Java
 - 💞️ I’m looking to collaborate on ... nothing
-- 📫 How to reach me ... discord Sierra#0666
+- 📫 How to reach me ... discord mamamech